- Dean's Office

 Research Leaves and Salary Supplementation

-The College of Humanities and Fine Arts will, as resources and circumstances allow, make every effort to facilitate the acceptance of grants and fellowships by its tenured and tenure-track faculty members.
-Recipients of competitive grants and fellowships that support original research and creative activity may request a “research leave” and salary supplementation in order to maintain the full range of benefits for which they are normally eligible.
-Salary supplementation amounts will vary in order to achieve 50% to 100% of one’s salary (50% is the threshold needed to receive benefits).
+The College of Humanities and Fine Arts will, as resources and circumstances allow, facilitate the acceptance of grants and fellowships by its tenured and tenure-track faculty members.
+Recipients of competitive grants and fellowships that support original research and creative activity may request a “research leave” to accept or participate in the opportunity and salary supplementation to maintain 100% of their university income and the benefits for which they are normally eligible during the award period.
 The procedure for making such requests is outlined below:

 - Faculty members share fellowship/grant award notifications with their department heads/chairs, the HFA Associate Dean for Research, the College’s Chief Personnel Officer, and the HFA Research Business Manager Liaison as soon as practicable after their receipt.